pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 ---

 If an implementation is correct, and it doesn't harm the existing code, why not accept that?
 I don't understand the point of "fixing" something that's not really broken or hard to use.

+---

+Its been a long time since I wrote updates.
+I am working on my proposal rn. securestep9 has "indirectly" asked me to look into celery for lite-queuing and multi-task handling, so I'll look into that.
+I'm gonna have whiskey tonight.
+Currently, writing tests is taking a bit too much time, once that is done and documented I will start this work.